nicolehao34/nicolehao34.github.io/index.md

 I'm Nicole Hao, a MEng student in Computer Science at Cornell University.
 Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 I'm passionate about multi-sensory AI and human-centered technology.
-My current work focuses on developing tools that leverage Retrieval-Augmented Generation (RAG), deep learning, and multimodal systems to address real-world challenges in education, accessibility, and enterprise scalability.
+My current work focuses on developing tools that leverage Retrieval-Augmented Generation (RAG), deep learning, and multimodal systems to address real-world challenges in education and accessibility.

 I believe that AI will one day augment human cognition and help build a more just and equitable world - one where physical or cognitive challenges no longer limit a person’s potential.